sushantsbelapurkar/stock-golden-and-death-cross-study/README.md

 - Find the percentage of those golden crosses result in a price increase by more than 1% to 20% over a period of a week to six months.
 - Check whether analytics support the hypothesis of a golden cross or death cross

+##### Result
+- Golden and death cross hypothesis is to be reject as we cannot find the strong evidence of it, but we found some interesting findings.